 How It Works

-Engagement Coordinators help develop both skills and confidence among early readers.
+Family Engagement Coordinators help develop both skills and confidence among early readers.
 Together, Future Forward supports schools, communities, and families in the reduction of chronic absenteeism.

-Family events focus on ways in which adults can augment learning at home and engage the whole family in daily literacy activities, such as daily “read-alouds” with intentional breaks to discuss picture-to-text correlation and the content of the books themselves.
-Program staff also continually look for ways to learn the families’ needs and help point adults toward resources they might not access otherwise, such as community resources around workforce development, education opportunities, how to be an advocate for their child, and effective communication.
+Family engagement includes events that focus on ways adults can support learning at home.
+Activities that engage the whole family in daily literacy practice – including regular “read-alouds” with intentional breaks to discuss picture-to-text correlation and content – promote love of reading and deepening comprehension.
+Future Forward staff continually look for new ways to understand families’ needs and direct caregivers toward resources in the community such as workforce development, continuing education, how to be an advocate for their child, effective communication, and health resources.